juanlao7/protopipe_web/tutorials/introductory/index.md

 First of all, let's specify that the population size is a parameter.
 Open the card menu, select the **Modules** tab, navigate to **Parameters** and click on **Integer parameter**.

+Name it "Population size":

+[foto dialogo name]

-Connect the card as follows:
+Connect the [Integer parameter](cards/parameterInteger.html) card as follows:

 [foto integer parameter conectado]